 Traditional ramen broth is made of at least two, sometimes more, broths: animal broth of some kind (could be chicken, pork or beef) and dashi.
 Dashi is a broth made from kelp and dried bonito flakes.
-It gives the broth a brininess that is very distinct to ramen.
+It is a main ingredient in traditional ramen, and it gives the broth its distinct brininess.

 What’s in this Homemade Chicken Ramen

 If you’ve been to a ramen restaurant, you know that the options to customize your bowl are endless.
 There are so many different flavors and textures to enjoy!

 Here’s what you’ll need to make this Ginger Chicken Ramen, and feel free to add or remove ingredients to suit your own taste: